MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/office-store-approval.md

 ## Submit your app for approval

-Once you are ready, submit your app for approval by bundling your app package, [test notes](#test-notes-for-validationapproval), and [app metadata](#app-metadata) and emailing them to `teamsubm@microsoft.com`.
-Someone will follow up with you to guide you through the rest of the process.
-Once your app has been approved, you can upload your app to App Source.
+Once you are ready, submit your app for approval through [Partner Center](/dev/store/use-partner-center-to-submit-to-appsource).

-> [!Important]
-> If you submit your app through the Seller Dashboard before receiving approval from the Teams group, your submission will be denied.
-You **must** be approved before submitting to the store.

 ## Rapid approval guidance

 The information below covers some of the most common reasons apps fail validation.
 It is not intended to be an exhaustive list of all potential issues with you app.
 However, if you follow this guidance your likelihood of a first-time pass will be greatly increased.
+Additional guidance can be found on the [Partner Center site](/dev/store/use-partner-center-to-submit-to-appsource).

 ### Sign up, Sign in, and Sign out